 Maybe you have a parent who works in education, or a grandparent who was a healthcare professional.

-Maybe you’re passionate about the environment and feel like our Sustainability MSc is the perfect gateway to topping up your knowledge, or have always felt the urge to make a difference in leadership roles, in which case you could consider our Project Management MSc or Management and Leadership in Health and Social Care BSc top up course to help you take the next step up in your current role.
+Maybe you’re passionate about the technology and feel like our Embedded Computing and Machine Learning MSc is the perfect gateway to topping up your knowledge, or have always felt the urge to make a difference in leadership roles, in which case you could consider our Project Management MSc or Management and Leadership in Health and Social Care BSc top up course to help you take the next step up in your current role.

 Whether your career aspirations come from an organic place, or as influence from family members and friends, online learning is the most flexible way to find your true calling.